Sikhism in Thailand: Korat

 In 1947, Sikhs started moving to Korat to start businesses and earn a living.
 Initially the Sikhs in Khon Kaen did not build a Gurdwara for performing religious ceremonies or prayers.
 Instead Sikh people's homes were used in rotation to perform these ceremonies on certain days.
 Later, as the number of Sikhs increased, a Gurdwara was constructed.
 On December 23, 1984, there was a parade held by the Sikh community through the town of Korat, to celebrate the opening ceremony of this Gurdwara.

 Phuket

 The first Gurdwara in Phuket was constructed by the Sikhs who had come to Phuket to work in tin mining and railway engineering under the supervision of the British in 1939.
 These groups of Sikhs were also involved in the Indian National Army (INA) during the World War II.
 Later, many Sikh businessmen started migrating to Phuket to start businesses in such fields as tailoring and hotels.
 More Sikhs moved to Phuket Province, when the province became one of the main tourist centres of Thailand.
 This led to a necessity to expand and renovate the Gurdwara to be able to accommodate the increasing number of Sikhs.
 The Gurdwara Committee of Phuket along with many other Sikhs together helped in constructing a new Gurdwara.
 The opening ceremony was held on January 22, 2001.
 The Chief Minister for this occasion was Privy Council Member, Bichit Kulavnich.

+Relations with local people

+During the colonial British period in Kelantan, which is adjacent to Thailand, many Sikh men living there married local Siamese women.

+Culture of Thai Sikhs

+Thai Sikhs are noted for practicing astrology.
+Many Thai Sikhs are followers of the Namdhari sect of Sikhism, forming a significant portion of the Namdhari diaspora.
+A Sikh sect gaining followers in Thailand is the Neeldharis, who grow their followers through marriages with mainstream Sikhs, usually Neeldhari men pairing-up with mainstream Sikh women, with the wife's family gradually converting to the Neeldhari sect after the marriage.